FireDroX/meteor-fire-addons/README.md

 - Fetch Message     : `You have 30 seconds to send the word`
 - Reply Message     : `%ARGS_8%`
 - Remove Quotations : `true`
+- Returned Message  : `Module`

 <hr />

-- Chat Input        : `You have 30 seconds to reverse the word "Addons"`
+- Chat Input        : `You have 30 seconds to reverse the word "snoddA"`
 - Fetch Message     : `You have 30 seconds to reverse the word`
 - Reply Message     : `%ARGS-INVERSED_8%`
 - Remove Quotations : `true`
+- Returned Message  : `Addons`

 <hr />